liormalichi/Hi-I-m-Lior-Malichi/README.md

 I'm  a second year student learning Electrical Engineering at Ben Gurion University :man_student:
 Due to Coronavirus I decided to change my route in life and take a year off university.
-My big unic project I'm working on right now is a python program which eventually will trade real money in the stock market.
+My big unic project I'm working on right now is a python program which eventually will trade with real money in the stock market.
 Meanwhile I'm having a lot of fun creating unity games, progarmas and projects in python.